huyxdang/NPR-Implementation-MathCountdown/README.md

 ## 🙏 Acknowledgments

-- Inspired by "The Surprising Effectiveness of Negative Reinforcement in LLM Reasoning"
+- Inspired by "The Surprising Effectiveness of Negative Reinforcement in LLM Reasoning" by Zhu et al.
 - Built on the MATH dataset by Hendrycks et al.
 - Uses Qwen2.5 models by Alibaba Cloud